-Counterintuitively, the risk associated with the post-operative period is extremely high in comparison to all other stages of a surgical procedure.
+Counterintuitively, the risk associated with the post-operative period is extremely high in comparison to all other stages of the surgical procedure.
 When patients having a major surgery safely reach the post-anesthesia care unit, it is assumed that they have survived the most dangerous part of the perioperative experience.
 However, significant risk is presented in the post-operative period.
 Mortality rate in the 30 days after surgery is orders of magnitude higher than intraoperative mortality1,2.
 In fact, if the month after surgery was considered a distinct disease, it would be the third leading cause of death in the United States3.
 The numbers are rather grave: about 2% of U.S. surgical inpatients, age 45 years or more, die within 30 days of the surgical procedure4.
 Most postoperative mortality occurs during the initial hospitalization period, while patients are under full medical care.

 Life-threatening complications are usually preceded by abnormalities in vital signs that occur minutes to hours earlier8.
 Vital signs are usually obtained in regular wards at 4-6-hour intervals.
 In a clinician and patient-blinded prospective observational cohort, it was recently shown that ward hypotension is common, profound, and prolonged – and nearly always missed9.
 Identification of even subtle changes in basic vital signs will allow clinicians to detect deterioration well before serious adverse events occur.
 Consequent clinical interventions will in turn prevent complications, or at least moderate their severity.